antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 This is not possible in IP-XACT.
 All ports/interfaces and connections need to be explicitly defined.
-While the amount of bits in a port can vary based on a parameter value, as was presented in [](#variable-widths), higher level concepts such as the number of ports cannot.
+While the amount of bits in a port can vary based on a parameter value, as was presented in [Variable widths](#variable-widths), higher level concepts such as the number of ports cannot.

 ## Conclusion